This document was added 26/05/2020.

 Data are available for: state and territory; level of government; industry; and public institutional sector.

 Data on earnings for the private sector are collected in the Quarterly Business Indicators Survey and published in Business Indicators, Australia

 (cat. no. 5676.0).

 SCOPE AND COVERAGE

 Public sector employing organisations operating in the Agriculture, Forestry and Fishing industry (Australian and New Zealand Standard Industrial Classification (ANZSIC) Division A) are included in the scope of this survey.
-Otherwise, the standard scope exclusions for ABS labour-related business surveys (outlined in Chapter 23) apply to this survey.
+Otherwise, the standard scope exclusions for ABS labour-related business surveys (outlined in the Methods Used in ABS Business Surveys chapter) apply to this survey.
 Further information is available in the Explanatory Notes for Employment and Earnings, Public Sector, Australia (cat. no. 6248.0.55.002).

 For the purposes of the SEE, public sector organisations include Commonwealth and state/territory government organisations, local government authorities, public corporations, universities, non-profit institutions controlled by the government, government marketing boards, legislative courts, municipal authorities, and other statutory authorities.
 Organisations are classified to Level of Government in the output by determining the institutional unit (i.e. Commonwealth, state or local government) deemed to exercise control.
 The estimates produced by SEE may differ from other available information, due to differences in coverage and/or the classification of organisations.

 The SEE collects information using online electronic collection from a sample of public sector employer units.